secure-video-journal/secure-video-journal.github.io/_posts/2025-07-01-cloud-secure copy.markdown

 ### 6. The Litmus Test

 Cloud-secure means: **if the vendor vanished tomorrow, your data would still be unreadable to anyone else.**
+No AI APIs holding embeddings.
+No analytics firms tracking behavior.
+Just secure storage you control.

 Hold every service - ours included - to that bar.

 ---